IMA-WorldHealth/bhima/docs/en/finance/cost-centers/bhima-step-down-cost-analysis.md

 instance, if there is more than one Laboratory in the hospital (e.g. Pathology and Radiology).
 Then it might make sense to create a new basis tailored to this need: Number of X-rays.
-It is important to select an *allocation basis* for each servce department that represents the main cost driver for the department so that allocating its direct costs to other departments is done in a reasonable way.
+It is important to select an *allocation basis* for each service department that represents the main cost driver for the department so that allocating its direct costs to other departments is done in a reasonable way.
 For instance, for Radiology, the costs are mainly driven by the cost for performing each X-ray (in terms of labor and other costs for